First, let’s focus on the Leawood Campus ministry, group, or class you’re interested in by choosing a life stage below:

 For questions about Silver Link Care Home Worship call Courtney Felzke at (913) 232-4130, or email using the form below.

 This worship service is designed specifically for those persons who have cognitive impairment.
 Due to COVID, the special worship services are now being recorded so you can watch the service from the safety of your care community or private residence.

-For questions about Silver Link Special Worship Service call Claire Saunders Clough at (913) 232-4124, or email using the form below.
+For questions about Silver Link Special Worship Service call Emily Stirewalt at (913) 232-4124, or email using the form below.